Where can I buy Treetop macadamia and almond nutcheeses?

 We sold regularly at around eight farmers markets in central Victoria and Melbourne, including Castlemaine, Daylesford, Bendigo and Lancefield.
 We'll be appearing again this year on the North Island of New Zealand.

 Do you use animal products in your nutcheeses?

 Our savoury nutcheeses contain no animal products and we conduct no animal testing.
 Oh ... our dog likes the garlic and chives one, with crackers.
-When we release our sweet fruit cheeses, they will contain honey as a sweetener, (beegan), from central Victorian bees.
+When we release our sweet fruit cheese, it will have a dash of honey from North Island bees.

 What about your packaging?

 Glass jars, paper labels, vegetable-based inks.
 Plastics?
 No way.

 Is your cheese suitable for people who are lactose intolerant?

 Absolutely!
 Our products contain no milk and no lactose, so they are totally suitable for those who don't tolerate lactose.